Coccydynia (Tailbone Pain)

 What is coccydynia?

 Inflammation of the tailbone (coccyx or bony area located deep between the buttocks above the anus) is referred to as coccydynia.
 Coccydynia is associated with pain and tenderness at the tip of the tailbone between the buttocks.
-The pain is often worsened by sitting.
+Sitting often worsens coccyx pain.

 What causes coccydynia?